ZPascal/grafana_api_sdk/README.md

 The repository includes an SDK for the Grafana API

 ## TODO
-- Docstrings
-- Tests
-  - Integrationtest
 - Documentation
 - PYPI support

 ## Currently, supported features

 ### Dashboard
-- Get a Dashboard by uid
 - Get folder id by dashboard path
 - Get all folder ids and folder names
 - Specify the grafana dashboard folder